 - Any objections or queries arising from any League event must be raised with the Commissaires on the day.
 Any result queries must be raised with the chip timing provider, Blacksheep sports timing before the end of the Tuesday following the event.
 Any League table queries should be raised with the League Table Contact at firstname.lastname@example.org

 - Any issues or queries arising during the season that are not covered by these rules will be referred to the committee for a final decision.

 - The use in competition of cameras attached to riders, cycles or helmets is prohibited, unless previously authorised in writing by the BC Board.
 This includes such items as helmet mountings.

 Code of conduct for spectators and families

-We all have a responsibility to promote high standards of behaviour and ensure the Ridley Lazer WMCCL is an enjoyable, safe and positive environment.
+We all have a responsibility to promote high standards of behaviour and ensure the Shimano Lazer WMCCL is an enjoyable, safe and positive environment.

 Events in the League are voluntarily organised to develop riders’ technical, physical, tactical and social skills.
 Winning isn’t everything!

 Please play your part and observe our Code of Conduct at all times by agreeing to: